harshvardhansgupta/OCR_Model/README.md

 # Handwritten Text Recognition Model

 This repository contains an AI model designed to recognize and predict text from images of handwritten words.
-The model combines Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) for robust accuracy, using 5 CNN layers and 3 RNN layers with Connectionist Temporal Classification (CTC) loss for optimized sequence prediction.
+The model combines 5 Convolutional Neural Networks (CNNs) and 3 Recurrent Neural Networks (RNNs) for robust accuracy, with Connectionist Temporal Classification (CTC) loss for optimized sequence prediction.

 **Dataset**